ashermanli/ashermanli/README.md

 <h2> 📫 How to reach me: abrahamsauce4@gmail.com</h2>

 ## Latest steps on my learning journey
-  -Programming a server with NodeJS and Express -Communicating with the Server
+  - Programming a server with NodeJS and Express
+  - Communicating with the Server
-  -Introduction to React
+  - Introduction to React
-  -Fundamentals of Web apps
+  - Fundamentals of Web apps
-  -Responsive Web Design (FreeCodeCamp)
+  - Responsive Web Design (FreeCodeCamp)
-  -The University Of Texas At El Paso (UTEP) Bachelor of Science in Computer Science -El Paso Community College (EPCC) Associate of Arts in Computer Science
+  - The University Of Texas At El Paso (UTEP) Bachelor of Science in Computer Science
+  - El Paso Community College (EPCC) Associate of Arts in Computer Science

 <!---
 ashermanli/ashermanli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.